PedroJoaoPereira/documentation/debian/base_installation.md

 ssh-copy-id -i ~/.ssh/id_personal.pub  root@192.168.1.20
 ```

-Now configure your machine to use the correct ssh key when connecting to the remote new system with:
+Configure the machine to use the correct ssh key pair when connecting to the remote system with:

 ```bash
 nano ~/.ssh/config
 ```

-And add the new section:
+Add the new section referring the the remote system:

 ```text
 # proxmox-server